 The peas in this guacamole lower the fat content and increase all important fiber.
 Still, this appetizer derives a good deal of its calories from fat.
 However, the total fat grams and calories are quite low, and when eaten with 'baked' chips, instead of the fried ones, its fat intake remains within the recommended range.
-This recipe comes from PCRM's "Cancer Survivor's Guide".
+This recipe has been adapted from PCRM's "Cancer Survivor's Guide".
+Their recipe uses 1/2 cup jarred 'salsa', but I prefer to chop up some fresh tomatoes in the guacamole; also, I prefer lime juice over their lemon juice.
+However, if you prefer, use the salsa and 3T of lemon juice.
+Your choice!

 1 cup canned, organic green peas, of 1 cup fresh or frozen green peas